CrowdStrike/falcon-operator/docs/deployment/openshift/README.md

 ## Prerequisites

-- CrowdStrike CWP subscription with Falcon Container
+- CrowdStrike CWP subscription
+- OpenShift 4.8 or greater is supported
 - If your are installing the CrowdStrike Sensor via the Crowdstrike API, you need to create a new CrowdStrike API key pair with the following permissions:
   - Falcon Images Download: Read
   - Sensor Download: Read